 Product Authenticity

-If you source the natural teak wood, and not it’s fake, you achieve authenticity in furniture and other woodcrafts.
+If you source the natural teak wood, and not it's fake, you achieve authenticity in furniture and other woodcrafts.
 Furniture made from original wood meets the durability and lifespan expectations.
-Moreover, you’re sure to enjoy the already-known advantages, and in a business setting, you raise the venture’s reputation.
+Furthermore, you're sure to enjoy the already-known advantages, and in a business setting, you raise the venture's reputation.

 Imagine the disappointment you feel upon realizing your teak furniture has cracked or broken prematurely.
 This suggests additional repair expenses, which interfere with the beautiful appearance.
 So, aim to look for genuine teak for the most satisfying teak furniture sets.